Agility PR Solutions

+History

+The company was founded in 2003 by Brett Serjeantson, Chris Morrison, and Martin Lyster as MediaMiser to provide traditional and social media monitoring and analysis.
+It closed a financing round for $1million in 2011.

 In July 2014, Innodata Inc. (NASDAQ: INOD), an American company that provides business process, technology and consulting services, acquired Agility (then MediaMiser).

 In December 2014, MediaMiser acquired intellectual property and related assets of Bulldog Reporter, a PR company providing PR industry newsletters, journalist databases, media intelligence and a PR awards program entitled Bulldog Awards.